Ralph Breaks the Internet

 This is not a masterpiece, but it contains moments of rare beauty and its contemplation of life, death, regret, and memory has a subtle power.

-Audience Reviews for Eternity and a Day
+There are no featured reviews for Eternity and a Day at this time.

 There are no approved quotes yet for this movie.